dcarrillo/whatismyip/README.md

   -geoip2-city string
         Path to GeoIP2 city database
   -resolver string
         Path to the resolver configuration.
-It actually enables the resolver for DNS client discover.
+It actually enables the resolver for DNS client discovery.
   -template string
         Path to template file
   -tls-bind string